 Optimising your e-commerce authorisations?
 Approval rate is not the only metric in town.

-Measuring success by authorisation rates alone may seem like the most obvious route to success in your acquiring strategy, but it could lead to increased costs through chargebacks and scheme fees.
+Measuring success by authorisation rates alone may seem like the most obvious route to success in your acquiring strategy, but it could lead to increased costs through more chargebacks or higher scheme fees.
 Implement a more rounded approach that aims for the optimal customer experience rather than just the highest authorisation rates.

-Consider the case of the eager techie, looking to get their hands on the latest Bluetooth noise-cancelling headphones.
-They make a purchase on their preferred e-commerce site without checking their balance.
+Consider the case of the disappointed home baker, looking to get their hands on the latest banneton basket.
+They make a purchase on their preferred website.
 The card payment goes through, but unknown to them, the process is not quite right.
-Possibly the payment has been flagged as recurring when it should have been an e-commerce marker.
+Possibly, the payment message has been incorrectly flagged as recurring when it should have been a one-time transaction.
+This enabled an authorisation in this instance - but at what cost?

-Three days later they discover an overdraft fee on their account and challenge the purchase.
-The merchant is out of pocket while the issuer’s customer satisfaction has taken a hit.
+Three days later they discover an overdraft fee on their account and challenge the purchase by filing a chargeback.
+The merchant is out of pocket while their customer’s satisfaction has taken a hit and they may not return to the site in future.

 Ensure your acquirer is sending fully transparent information to the card schemes

-Your acquirer should be committing to a fully transparent relationship with the payment networks.
-The richness of this data and the ability to review declines and response codes will help you optimise your authorisations and grow your business.
+Your acquirer should be committing to a fully transparent relationship with the payment networks and clearly advising merchants on any potentially impacting scheme rule changes.
+The richness of this data and the ability to review declines and response codes will help you optimise your authorisations and grow your business while keeping unnecessary costs down.
 Read more about the benefits of an advocacy outreach programme with the payment schemes.

 Build a full range of metrics, starting but not finishing with authorisation rates

-As a start, measure authorisation rates, chargebacks, fraud reports, disputes and interchange fees.
-Consult your acquirer on how to use machine learning software to automate this process.
+As a start, measure authorisation rates, chargebacks, fraud reports, disputes and fees.
+Consult your acquirer on how to use machine learning software to help this process.

-Layer your customer experience metrics (NPS, conversion, brand tracking, engagement) over these payment metrics.
+Layer your customer experience metrics (e.g. NPS, conversion, brand tracking, engagement) over these payment metrics.
 Are they telling the same story?
 If your authorisations are looking a lot more positive than what your customers are telling you, you may expect to see hidden costs to your business surface very soon.

 Support your e-commerce metrics programme with a proactive acquiring strategy.
 Your acquirer can help you: